-We suggest starting with heavier sets of chest work first and then following that up with lighter weight for more volume.
+Start with heavier sets of chest work first and then follow that up with lighter weight for more volume.
 Otherwise, you’ll pre-fatigue your muscles too much and be too weak to lift weights heavy enough to build strength.

 More Chest Training Tips

-With this list of best chest exercises now in your training toolbox, read some other chest training-related pieces.
+With this list of best chest exercises now in your training toolbox, read up on some other chest training-related pieces.

 - 3 Chest Workouts That Build Size and Strength Without Weights

 - Five Bench Press Programs to Build a Bigger, Stronger Chest